Making A DIY Homeschool Planner Has Advantages

-Note: This is not for storing children’s work but rather a place for planning and record keeping.
+Note: Your homeschool planner is not for storing children’s work but rather a place for planning and record keeping.
 See our notebooking ideas for your children’s work.

 “A good system shortens the road to the goal.”

-Start simply and let your planner grow as the need arises.
+Start simply and let your homeschool planner grow as the need arises.

 Do not feel compelled to add forms to your planner just to fill it up.
 Endless sheets will discourage and decrease your motivation.
 Don’t become ruled by charts and graphs but rather make the planner your slave.

 Keep your planner for planning and resist the temptation to use it as a filing system for bills and birthday cards.